jiegev5/PhyAug/ASR/README.md

 pip install -r deepspeech_pytorch_requirement.txt
 ```
 ## Train model
-To train model on original training dataset, run below python code on command line.
-Due to complexity of the model and larger training dataset, the training is quite slow.
-Please find the the pretrained model `librispeech_pretrained_v2.pth` in `/model` folder.
+To train model on librispeech training dataset, run below python code on command line.
+Due to complexity of model and large size of training dataset, the training of DeepSpeech2 is quite slow.
+Please find the pretrained model `librispeech_pretrained_v2.pth` in `/model` folder.

 Our model is trained on workstation with 4x NVIDIA 11GB RTX2080Ti GPUs, you may change the `device-ids` and `batch-size` to suit your workstation.